The Junior Campus

 • English / HSIE

-The Junior School PE and Sports program consists of developing students’ skills, competence and confidence in a broad range of games, sports and physical activities.
+The Junior Campus PE and Sports program consists of developing students’ skills, competence and confidence in a broad range of games, sports and physical activities.

-The Infants School program focuses on developing ball, movement, dance, gymnastic skills and gross motor skills.
+The Infants Campus program focuses on developing ball, movement, dance, gymnastic skills and gross motor skills.

 The Primary program continues with developing the skills taught in the Infants also adding athletics, aquatics (swimming) and specific skills required for team sports for example: basketball, football, futsal, volleyball, netball, T-ball, cricket and Oz-tag.
 In Year 6 students participate in interschool sport through the ASISSA Association.